kermitt2/biblio-glutton/Readme.md

   - [public CrossRef dump](https://www.crossref.org/blog/new-public-data-file-120-million-metadata-records/) available with Academic Torrents (2021-01-07 for the latest version),
   - Internet Archive, see https://github.com/greenelab/crossref and for instance the latest Internet Archive CrossRef [dump](https://archive.org/download/crossref_doi_dump_201909) (2019-09).

+Without Metadata Plus subscription, we recommend to use the Academic Torrents CrossRef dumps.
+For instance, with the Linux command line `aria2` and a high speed internet connection (e.g. 500Mb/s), the dump can be downloaded in a few minutes.

 * DOI to PMID and PMC mapping: available at Europe PMC and regularly updated, see ftp://ftp.ebi.ac.uk/pub/databases/pmc/DOI/,

 * optionally, but advised, the Unpaywall dataset, to get Open Access links aggregated with the bibliographical metadata, see [here](http://unpaywall.org/products/snapshot) to get the latest database snapshot.